vishnuvijayan77/commerce-demo/README.md

 ### Get a personalized tour

 If you’d like to have one of our experts go through the site with you and discuss how things work, use the demo site chat or [send us a message](https://www.acromedia.com/contact-us).
 We’ll set something up that works around your schedule.
-You can contact us through are website [here](https://www.acromedia.com/contact-us).
+You can contact us through our website [here](https://www.acromedia.com/contact-us).

 ### Developer access